-There are many ways to process a loss.
+There are many ways to process a loss of a baby.

 Amanda and Curt had been dating for four years.
 Amanda was an Administrative Assistant for an accountant, and Curt worked in logistics for UPS.